 Laser scanning can also be applied to civil surveying, reverse engineering, mining, and archaeological projects.
 It plays an important part in most civil engineering related projects and helps governments and private authorities accomplish tasks on time and with 100% accuracy.

 Is your organization involved in civil engineering or similar activity?
 If so, why not consider using TopoDOT to develop high-quality 3D maps and models from your point cloud data.
-To find out more about TopoDOT, contact our experts or try a free demo of the software.
+To find out more about TopoDOT, check out our pricing or try a free demo of the software.